-“Murder your darlings” is a phrase said to have been coined by F Scott Fitzgerald.
-He was referring to what you might call your “best bits.”
-He believed that these are the very “bits” you should always edit out of your work.
+They're all referring to what you might call your “best bits.”
+The “bits” you should edit out of your work.

 As Elmore Leonard once said, “If I come across anything in my work that smacks of ‘good writing,’ I immediately strike it out.”